Skip to main content

-Serengeti National Park represents one of Earth's most complete ecosystems, showcasing the annual Great Migration where 1.5 million wildebeest accompanied by 250,000 zebras undertake a 1,000-kilometre circular journey following seasonal rains.
-This UNESCO World Heritage treasure encompasses 14,763 square kilometres of pristine African savannah supporting the highest concentration of large mammals globally, including Africa's largest lion population exceeding 3,000 individuals alongside leopards, cheetahs, and elephants.
-The diverse landscape features iconic granite kopjes rising from golden grasslands, riverine forests along the Grumeti and Mara rivers, and vast volcanic plains creating extraordinary habitat diversity.
-Dramatic Mara River crossings witness thousands braving crocodile-infested waters whilst southern plains transform into nursery grounds during calving season.
+The Serengeti ecosystem evolved over millions of years to create one of Earth's most complete wildlife habitats, where 1.5 million wildebeest accompanied by 250,000 zebras undertake an annual 1,000-kilometer circular journey following seasonal rains in the world's greatest wildlife migration.
+This UNESCO World Heritage Site encompasses 14,763 square kilometers of pristine African savannah supporting the highest concentration of large mammals globally, including Africa's largest lion population exceeding 3,000 individuals alongside leopards, cheetahs, and elephants across diverse landscapes featuring iconic granite kopjes, riverine forests along the Grumeti and Mara rivers, and vast volcanic plains.
+Dramatic Mara River crossings witness thousands of wildebeest braving crocodile-infested waters while southern plains transform into nursery grounds during January-March calving season when over 400,000 calves are born.

 Why It Matters